AbdullahAlMamun12/flutter_image_picker_ui/README.md

 * Pick image from camera or gallery
 * Show image preview with clear (X) button
+* Reset/clear image via controller
 * Fully customizable styles, icons, and text
-* Dotted border with optional icon or title
+* Dotted border with optional icon, title & subtitle
 * Designed to be **developer-friendly**

 ---